North Carolina warily watching 2 tropical weather systems

 “It’s definitely making people think twice about coming here,” she said.

-Elsewhere in the Pacific, Hurricane Lester strengthened into a powerful Category 4 storm with maximum sustained winds of 130 mph (215 kph) while churning west at 14 mph (22 kph) some 1,375 miles (2,210 kilometers) west of the southern tip of Baja California, Mexico.
-Forecasters said it posed no immediate threat to land.
+Elsewhere in the Pacific, Hurricane Lester became a powerful Category 4 storm with maximum sustained winds of 130 mph (215 kph) while churning west at 14 mph (22 kph) about 1,375 miles (2,210 kilometers) west of the southern tip of Baja California, Mexico.
+It posed no immediate threat to land.

 Drew reported from Raleigh, North Carolina.